-An exhibition of unseen work collected over five years from Iraq, the Democratic Republic of Congo, Romania, Scotland, Myanmar and Syria visually exploring migration in humans and animals.
+An exhibition of unseen work collected over five years from Iraq, Kenya, Romania, Scotland, Myanmar and Syria visually exploring migration in humans and animals.

 A N I M A M U N D I